 - And much, much more.

 The possibilities are endless.
-The key is to let your child select a literacy activity that they enjoy.
-That way, they don’t mind working on it for a full thirty minutes.
+The key is letting your child select a literacy activity they enjoy.
+That way, they don’t mind working on it for thirty minutes.

 Then, when the time beeps, we all clean up.
 When the room is clean, we take turns sharing our creations.
-This keeps the kids motivated to actually work during this time – even my three year old wants to show off what he accomplished!
+This keeps the kids motivated to work during this time – even my three-year-old wants to show off what he accomplished!

 Want more information on Family Writing Time?

 I wrote a book sharing all of the details.
-It includes several at home writing activities your kids can do during this time.
-You’ll also find tips for getting started and troubleshooting help if you are having a hard time getting your Family Writing Time up and running.
+It includes several at-home writing activities your kids can do during this time.
+You’ll also find tips for getting started and troubleshooting help if you are having difficulty getting your Family Writing Time up and running.
 Grab your copy here:

 3. Go on a Word Search